drhsqlite/fossil-mirror/www/fileedit-page.md

   environments.
 - If neither of those is available, the storage is transient and will not survive a page reload.
-- It stores only the most recent last 7 checkin/file combinations which have been modified.
+- It stores only the most recent checkin/file combinations which have been modified (exactly how many may differ - the number will be noted somewhere in the UI).
 Note that changing the "executable bit" is counted as a modification, but the checkin comment is not stored separately for each file.
 If the limit is exceeded, it silently discards the oldest edits.

 Exactly how long `fileStorage` will survive, and how much it or `sessionStorage` can hold, is environment-dependent. `sessionStorage`